FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Offset instruction
 ---------------------

-Click the "Offset" command node to enter the node graph editing interface
+Click the "Offset" command node to enter the node graph editing interface.

 This command is an overall offset command.
 Enter each offset.
 The program connecting the Body to represent the connection node is executed between start and close.
 The motion command in the middle will be offset based on the base coordinates (or workpiece coordinates).